ionos-enterprise/ionos-enterprise-puppet/README.md

       ]
     }

-Alternatively, instead of providing a data center ID, you can create a data center along with LAN and server resources in a single manifest by using the data center name as input parameter.
+Instead of providing a data center ID, you can create a data center along with LAN and server resources in a single manifest by using the data center name as the input parameter.

     $datacenter_name = 'MyDataCenter'